The Monterey Bay Aquarium

 Incorporate a feature for borrowers to request extensions for borrowed items directly through the system.

-Moving to High Fidelity Prototyping!
+High Fidelity Prototype

 It was pivotal to meet back with our participants for additional user research.
 With these results, I translated our research insights into a list of design action items that we incorporated moving into the high-fidelity prototype.